 A short press of the button with the light bulb beside it toggles the top LCD information display, and a longer press reverses the display from white on black to black on white, making it backlit and readable in the dark.

 A dedicated mode dial is not provided.
 However, pressing the mode button, a step similar to pressing the lock button in the center of many earlier EOS mode dial implementations, enables the quick control dial's secondary function, the mode dial.
 Thus, the same dial performs multiple functions, and the mode functionality is very similar to that of other EOS cameras.
-Eliminating hardwired modes on a dial frees the camera's interface to enable touch selection of modes.
+Eliminating hardwired modes on a dial frees the camera's interface to enable alternative selection of modes, including by touch and via apps.

 Side of the Camera